swpecht/swpecht.github.io/docs/_drafts/liars-poker.md

 ## Results

-Next steps -- need to switch the minimax agent to use the game tree implementation.
+[x] Need to switch the minimax agent to use the game tree implementation.
-Easier to debug and inspect and can work on optimizations later
+    Easier to debug and inspect and can work on optimizations later [ ] Implement scoring and pruning as part of the tree building process